 Social Media Manager

 James was hired in 2017 as QI's Social Media Whisperer to track down the long-forgotten passwords for our feral Facebook, YouTube and Instagram accounts, and run the @qikipedia Twitter feed (which now has over one million followers).
 A former Countdown champion and Eurovision correspondent, James possesses the rare psychological stamina to deal with the vast amount of imaginatively explicit fan art sent to QI on a daily basis.
-By night, he DJs at Vauxhall's premier club night 'Push The Button'.Twitter: @jrawson
+He's also a quiz show nut, and recently helped co-create QITV's, The Tournament.Twitter: @jrawson

 QI's Founder, Museum Of Curiosity host